Uemmi/Uemmi/README.md

-# Ümmünur (Ümmi) Armagan's GitHub Profile

 ## About Me

-I'm Ümmünur, a master's student at ETH Zurich, navigating the intricate world of biology through the lens of data science.
+I'm Ümmi, a master's student at ETH Zurich, navigating the intricate world of biology through the lens of data science.
 By day, I'm deciphering the secrets of cells 🔬, and by night, I'm sculpting algorithms that breathe life into data! 💻✨

 ## My Projects